December 19, 2024

 • Australia

-Australia is making significant strides in adopting the IFRS S2 standards, with the Australian Accounting Standards Board (AASB) setting a prospective effective date of July 1, 2024 for large companies and July 1, 2026 for other companies.
+Australia has adopted their IFRS S2 standards (AASB S2), with the Australian Accounting Standards Board (AASB) setting the effective date of December 31, 2024.
+Australia has taken a phased-in approach to disclosure reporting dates with large companies large companies reporting from January 1, 2025, medium-sized companies reporting from July 1, 2026, and smaller companies reporting from July 1, 2027.
 This initiative aims to align Australian climate-related financial disclosures with international standards while incorporating specific local requirements.

 These nuanced adjustments and additional requirements demonstrate Australia’s commitment to ensuring that climate-related financial disclosures are not only aligned with global standards but also customized to meet the specific needs and regulatory landscape of the Australian market.
 This approach aims to enhance the relevance, reliability, and comparability of climate-related financial information disclosed by Australian entities.